-Melanie Smith Golding purchased this house in 1939
+Melanie Smith Golding purchased this House in 1939

-Why Melanie Smith Golding chose Lake Ontario
+Why Melanie Smith Golding chose Henderson Harbor

 Our dad bought it because his father told him that if he wanted a boat, they had just built one, that he had to have a place to keep it.
 One is still able to see the stones left from the boat house that used to be there.

-What makes this house unique
+What makes this House unique